 A doctoral thesis can also be written as a monograph, which is a relatively comprehensive, coherent scientific publication.
-A monograph may include previous publications as appendices.
+A monograph may also include previous publications as appendices.
 Monographs must be of such scientific quality that all or most of their content can be considered suitable for publication in peer-reviewed scientific journals of high international quality.
-A monograph is written by the doctoral student and must cover a scientific work of four years less the time corresponding to the course component.
+The monograph is written by the doctoral student and corresponds to 240 credits minus the number of credits in the course component (i.e., a maximum of 180 credits if the course component is 60 credits).
+This assessment is made relative to similar work in the research area.